 However, Johnson has not committed to doing so in the House.
 “We’re going to do in the House what we always do and that is a deliberative process,” he said.

-The funding deal additionally includes a reversal of the Trump administration’s layoffs of federal employees during the shutdown.
+The Senate's bill includes a reversal of the Trump administration’s layoffs of federal employees during the shutdown, and would prevent any further firings until its expiration in January.

 Related content